nikmd23/dotnet/README.md

   - From the terminal run `dotnet --version`
     > Note: dotnet is not installed on the local machine, yet you're able to use it!
   - Type other Linux commands (`uname`, `ls`, etc.) to interact with the underlying environment
+    > Note: The local machine is Windows, yet you're able to issue Linux commands!

 5. **Build, Run, and Debug:**
    - Open `Program.cs`